White House Reconstruction: Fine Arts Commission

 The United States Commission of Fine Arts (CFA) had approving authority for most of the design work, including interiors.
-Advising the commission was architect William Adams Delano of the New York firm of Delano and Aldrich, former chair of the commission, and architect of the 1927 Third Floor addition and advisor for the 1946 Truman Balcony.
-The CFA was granted Congressional authority to review, but did not have formal authority.
-President Truman had all but ignored them after they rejected his balcony, but their opinion carried significant weight with public and Congressional opinion and so their approval was sought for major design decisions of the reconstruction project.
+Advising the commission was architect William Adams Delano of the New York firm of Delano and Aldrich, former chair of the commission, and architect of the 1927 third floor addition and advisor for the 1946 Truman Balcony.
+The CFA was granted congressional authority to review, but did not have formal authority.
+President Truman had all but ignored them after they rejected his balcony, but their opinion carried significant weight with public and congressional opinion and so their approval was sought for major design decisions of the reconstruction project.

 Resident owner

-The president was both the recent and future resident, and also the current occupant of the West Wing.
-While the commission was in overall charge of the project, President Truman was a highly influential participant from early design and throughout all stages of construction.
-From an early meeting he made known he had a history of watching over the general contractor, while a senator overseeing construction of the Pentagon.
+While the commission was in overall charge of the project, Truman was a highly influential participant from early design and throughout all stages of construction.
+From an early meeting he made known he had a history of watching over the general contractor while a senator overseeing construction of the Pentagon.
 The president was also known to conduct tours, sometimes daily, of the worksite, including climbing scaffolding.
 Truman was a man of strong opinions relating to architecture and history, and in directing the work he made his presence felt.

 Architect

-Lorenzo Winslow, the White House Architect, was employed by the Public Works Administration.
+Lorenzo Winslow, the White House architect, was employed by the Public Works Administration.
 He had been in the position since it was created for him by President Franklin Roosevelt.
 In 1933 Winslow won a competition to design a White House swimming pool.
 He maintained a close working relationship with President Truman throughout his administration.

 Project manager

-The Commission selected General Glen E. Edgerton as the overall manager of the project.
+The commission selected General Glen Edgar Edgerton as the overall manager of the project.
 His experience included selecting the route of the Panama Canal and constructing the Alaska Highway during World War II.
-He began work for the Commission in July 1949, just before they made the decision on reconstruction.
+He began work for the commission in July 1949, just before they made the decision on reconstruction.